chainsawriot/compromiser/README.md

 #> n. tokens: 87
 ```

 It gets the job done.
-Some tricky word are tagged incorrectly, though.
+Some tricky words are tagged incorrectly, though.
 (e.g. breeds, mine)

 ``` r